awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 An IAM role for the instance profile is required when you install the CloudWatch agent on an Amazon EC2 instance\.
 This role enables the CloudWatch agent to perform actions on the instance\.
 Use one of the roles you created earlier\.
 For more information about creating these roles, see [Create IAM Roles and Users for Use With CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)\.
 You can scroll through the list to find them, or use the search box\.

 If you are going to use this instance to create the CloudWatch agent configuration file and copy it to Systems Manager Parameter Store, use the role you created that has permissions to write to Parameter Store\.
-This role may be called **CloudWatchAgentAdminPolicy**\.
+This role may be called **CloudWatchAgentAdminRole**\.

 For all other instances, select the role that includes just the permissions needed to install and run the agent\.
-This role may be called **CloudWatchAgentServerPolicy**\.
+This role may be called **CloudWatchAgentServerRole**\.

 Attach this role to the instance on which you install the CloudWatch agent\.
 For more information, see [Attaching an IAM Role to an Instance](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*\.